 Humans who are alienated from the family of God are, as we’ve just seen, like the beasts.
 They are creation, not family.
 They groan in their bondage, but yearn for the freedom that will come with the manifestation of the children of God.
 Finally, by means of the Kingdom under Christ, these sons of God will act as both kings to rule and priests to mediate and heal.
 Humanity will be cleansed and come to know the “freedom of the glory of the children of God”.

 Family heals family.
 Jehovah keeps the means of salvation all within the family of man.
 When the Kingdom of God has accomplished its purpose, humanity will not be under a government as subjects of a King, but instead will be restored to a family with God as Father.
 He will rule, but as a Father rules.
 At that wondrous time, God will truly become all things to everyone.

 “But when all things will have been subjected to him, then the Son himself will also subject himself to the One who subjected all things to him, that God may be all things to everyone.” – 1Co 15:28

 So, if we are to define our salvation in a single sentence, it is about becoming once again part of the family of God.

-Then next article in this series is The Children of God.
+For more on this, see the next article in this series: The Children of God.

 [i] The Bible doesn’t teach the immortality of the human soul.
 This teaching has its origins in Greek mythology.